Encoding syntactic objects and Merge operations in function spaces: Encoding Merge

 \subsection{Algebra over an operad}

 Thus, we first describe what additional algebraic structures we have available on $\cF_{S,\beta}$ and $\varphi_{S,\beta}(\fT_{\cS\cO_0}) \subset \cF_{S,\beta}$.
 A first thing we can observe is that, just like the set of syntactic objects $\fT_{\cS\cO_0}$ is an algebra over the Merge operad (see \cite{MCB}), its image $\varphi_{S,\beta}(\fT_{\cS\cO_0})$ also has the same structure.
-These algebra over an operad structure of syntactic objects is useful for important purposes, including modeling the assignment of theta roles for semantics, \cite{MarLar}, and the structure of head, complement and phases.
+These algebra over an operad structure of syntactic objects is useful for important purposes, including modeling the assignment of theta roles for semantics, \cite{MarLar}, and the structure of head, complement, specifiers, and the resulting nested structure of phases.
 So it is important that the same structure is maintained in the representation of syntactic objects in $\cF_{S,\beta}$.

 \begin{lem} Let $\cM$ denote the Merge operad of non-planar binary rooted trees (with unlabeled leaves), with the operad compositions $\gamma(T; (T_\ell)_{\ell\in L(T)})$ that graft the root vertex of each $T_\ell$ into the leaf $\ell \in L(T)$ of $T$.
 The image $\varphi_{S,\beta}(\fT_{\cS\cO_0}) \subset \cF_{S,\beta}$ is an algebra over the operad $\cM$. \end{lem}